cositools/cosi-data-challenges/cosipy-intro/README.md

 ### Background estimation

-On Data Challenge 2 we assumed we knew the shape of the background distribution.
+In Data Challenge 2 we assumed we knew the shape of the background distribution.
 While the background normalization is a free parameter, we used the same distribution of background counts --in measured energy and the Compton Data Space-- as the simulated data.
 In DC3 we now provide ways to estimate it based on the data itself, but it currently results in large errors.
-This is not a straighforward problem to solve, and it's likley to require the combiantion of simulated and measured background templated, as well as dedicated techniques for specific analyses.
+This is not a straighforward problem to solve, and it's likely to require the combination of simulated and measured background templates, as well as dedicated techniques for specific analyses.

 ### Improving the code performance, usability and maintenance

 These tasks include:

-- Improve parts of the documentation that might not be clear.
+- Improve parts of the documentation that might not be clear
 - Standardize the API and coding style across all modules
-- Develop yaml-configurable analysis scripts.
+- Develop yaml-configurable analysis scripts
 - Identify bottlenecks and make the code more efficient
 - Reduce the memory footprint
-- Parallelization.
+- Parallelization